How does your child fare with reading? It’s one of the first skills taught at school and has far-reaching consequences throughout your child’s life.

 Words are building blocks — even in technology

-Many people believed that the birth of the Internet spelt the death of the written word, but the reality is that words and reading have become an even bigger part of our lives.
-Words are building blocks that are required in all walks of life — from writing a letter to a friend, to a slide presentation viewed by hundreds of people at a business conference.
-Being able to read and write is essential for communication in our technological age — just think of the number of e-mails sent around the world every day.
+Many people believed that the birth of the Internet spelled the death of the written word, but the reality is that words and reading have become an even bigger part of our lives.
+Words are building blocks required in all walks of life — from writing a letter to a friend to a slide presentation viewed by hundreds of people at a business conference.
+Being able to read and write is essential for communication in our technological age.
+Just think of the number of e-mails sent around the world every day.

-Digital devices have an important role to play in our children’s lives but parents should also encourage kids to read print books.
-Digital does have some advantages over print (it’s interactive and helps to develop hand-eye co-ordination), but holding a book and turning pages is a tactile experience for children.
-They also tend to concentrate more on reading the actual words and understanding the story than anticipating what clicking on the next icon will bring.
+Digital devices play an important role in our children’s lives, but parents should also encourage kids to read print books.
+Digital does have some advantages over print (it’s interactive and helps to develop hand-eye coordination), but holding a book and turning pages is a tactile experience for children.
+They tend to concentrate more on reading the actual words and understanding the story, than anticipating what clicking on the next icon will bring.

 While reading is crucial for learning and achieving throughout the school career and into university, reading can also enrich a child’s life outside of the classroom.
-Avid readers often have an excellent general knowledge.
-Reading is a brain exercise — the more you do it the better you get!
+Avid readers often have excellent general knowledge.
+Reading is a brain exercise — the more you do it, the better you get!